mindtechindustriesai-alt/ChronoShelf-MindTech/README.md

 ## 🎯 The Solution

-ChronoShellf introduces First-Expiry-First-Out Digital Twin (FEFO-DT) technology that creates real-time virtual representations of physical inventory with intelligent prioritization and predictive waste prevention.
+ChronoShelf introduces First-Expiry-First-Out Digital Twin (FEFO-DT) technology that creates real-time virtual representations of physical inventory with intelligent prioritization and predictive waste prevention.

 ## 🛠️ Features